domino3d/app/README.md

 # TODO App
-yet another todo app in react using typescript and Redux Toolkit, implementing CRUD operations on list items
+Yet another todo app in react using typescript and Redux Toolkit, implementing CRUD operations on list items

-this is only clone repo to play with ci/cd main repo with commits is here https://github.com/domino3d/react-todo
+This is only clone repo to play with ci/cd
+Main repo with commits is here https://github.com/domino3d/react-todo

 ## known issues
 scss is not implemented due to inability to install python on localhost.
 Yeah, i know css could be much better then